-In 2010, a collaborative group of local agencies and organizations formed a proposal for funding a large, collaborative forest restoration and hazardous fuels reduction project on public lands managed by the Deschutes National Forest.
+In 2009, a group of local agencies and organizations formed a proposal for funding a large, collaborative forest restoration and hazardous fuels reduction project on public lands managed by the Deschutes National Forest.
 This landscape-level project is known as the Deschutes Collaborative Forest Project (DCFP).
 Under the federal Collaborative Forest Landscape Restoration Act (CFLRA), the proposal was approved for funding up to \$10 million for ten years.
-For these first ten years, the Steering Committee and several task-oriented sub-committees provided input and recommendations to the Deschutes National Forest for projects focused on a 257,000 acre landscape near Sisters, Bend and Sunriver.
+For these first ten years, the Steering Committee and several taskoriented sub-committees provided input and recommendations to the Deschutes National Forest for projects focused on a 257,000 acre landscape near Sisters, Bend and Greater Bend.
 Now the DCFP collaborates on forest restoration of frequent fire forests across the entire Deschutes National Forest.
+A five year funding extension has been requested to continue funding on the ground work, and that request has been recommended for funding as it becomes available through the CLFRA.
+In 2021 \$300,000 in additional funding is expected with more in the following years.

-Deschutes Collaborative website The Forest Project has in place www.deschutescollaborativeforest.org along with a social media presence on Facebook to continue the stakeholder dialogue and educational outreach for this important landscape.
+The Deschutes Collaborative Forest Project website place has www.deschutescollaborativeforest.org along with a social media presence on Facebook to continue the stakeholder dialogue and educational outreach for this important landscape.